 Why It's Hard — The 6-Month Rule

-Most banks in Japan will refuse to open an account for a foreign resident who has been in Japan for less than 6 months.
-This is not bank-specific discrimination — it's a measure under the Act on Prevention of Transfer of Criminal Proceeds, designed to prevent money laundering through accounts that might be used and abandoned by short-term residents.
+Most banks in Japan will refuse to open a regular savings account for a foreign resident who has been in Japan for less than 6 months.
+This is not bank-specific discrimination — it stems primarily from the Foreign Exchange and Foreign Trade Act (Gaitame-hō), which classifies residents of less than 6 months as “non-residents” who generally cannot open ordinary deposit accounts.
+Banks also apply identity-verification requirements under the Act on Prevention of Transfer of Criminal Proceeds, and AML/CFT controls have been tightened in recent years.

-Start with Yucho (Japan Post Bank) on Day 1
+Start with Yucho (Japan Post Bank) After Address Registration

-Japan Post Bank is operated through Japan's nationwide post office network and has approximately 24,000 ATMs and post office branches across the country.
+Japan Post Bank is operated through Japan's nationwide post office network, with around 24,000 post offices nationwide.
+Yucho ATMs are available at post offices as well as many convenience stores (e.g. FamilyMart) and JR stations.
 For new SSW workers, it has several advantages:

 - Nationwide branches — even small towns have a post office that can handle bank business